-For the first time in its 150-year history, the Metropolitan Museum of Art has hired a full-time Native American curator
+The Metropolitan Museum of Art has hired its first full-time Native American curator

 arts

-For the first time in its 150-year history, the Metropolitan Museum of Art has hired a full-time Native American curator
+The Metropolitan Museum of Art has hired its first full-time Native American curator

 Updated 10th September 2020